neophilology/English-Homer/index.md

 **Daniel Barrera Rivera**

-## Exploring Character Networks Across English Translations of the Odyssey
+## Exploring the Homeric Rhizome Across English Translations of the Odyssey

 Welcome to the digital home of "Homer's Living Network," a digital humanities project analyzing how Homer's Odyssey has been reimagined across centuries, becoming part of the English literary tradition.